(1976/MVD/VCI Blu-ray w/DVD)/Escape

 Scenes - Deleted scenes that barely missed the final theatrical cut.

-on Chicago - Director Brad Peyton reveals the challenges of
+- Director Brad Peyton reveals the challenges of filming on-location

-filming on-location in Chicago and turning digital destruction into a
+in Chicago and turning digital destruction into a cinematic reality.

-George to Life - Discover the wonder of what it's like to be a
+- Discover the wonder of what it's like to be a gorilla, as movement

 is an entertaining popcorn muncher with some impressive visual

-homemade filmmaking and nothing more but still kind of fun to check
+the film is homemade filmmaking and nothing more but still kind of

 a producer for MVD Rewind, Eric decided to go back and re-visit his